-Ferguson plunders Nucleus for chief people officer – Daily Business
+Ferguson reunited with ex-Nucleus colleague – Daily Business

 Mr Ferguson said: “We have serious ambition here and these appointments represent the first steps in assembling an executive team… that can build on the successes to date and propel the business towards its potential.”

-Lynagh added: “I’m delighted to be working with David again and to get to know the ambitious team behind all the excellent work done to date.
+Ms Lynagh added: “I’m delighted to be working with David again and to get to know the ambitious team behind all the excellent work done to date.
 I’m particularly committed to deeply understanding what they need to do their best work and to deliver on our big plans.”

 Since Seccl was acquired by Octopus in 2019, the business has grown from 13 to 94 employees.

 A number of senior staff have left Edinburgh-based Nucleus since James Hay’s takeover of the company last year.
-No role in the merged company was found for Mr Ferguson who left last September.
+No role in the merged company was found for Mr Ferguson who left last September, a month after Ms Lynagh.

 Head of change, Gavin Anderson, and head of proposition John Walls, followed six other senior staff exiting the platform earlier this month.

 In March, James Hay and its private equity backers Epiris sold a majority stake in Nucleus to private equity firm HPS Investment Partners.
 Epiris has retained a minority stake in the platform.